 The Playbook Environments Screen

-On the top navigation bar (Figure 1), click PLAYBOOKS to display the Playbooks screen (Figure 2).
+On the top navigation bar (Figure 1), click Playbooks to display the Playbooks tab of the Playbooks screen (Figure 2).

-Click on the Environments tab at the top left of the screen, and the Environments screen will appear, displaying all available Environments for the Organization Administrator's Organization (Figure 3).
+Click on the Environments tab at the top left of the screen to display the Environments screen, which shows all available Environments for the Organization Administrator's Organization (Figure 3).
+Alternatively, hover the cursor over Playbooks on the top navigation bar (Figure 1) and select Environments from the dropdown menu that is displayed to navigate directly to the Environments screen.

 If no Environments have been configured for the Organization, then it will look like the screen in Figure 4.